voletiswaroop/match-mania/README.md

 ## Contributing

-This is a preety new Feel free to download and extend it if I miss any thing.
-So contributions are welcome so feel free to [open an issue](https://github.com/voletiswaroop/mind-guessing-game/issues) or fork and create a pull request.
+This is a preety new project contributions are most welcome, feel free to clone it and extend the module if I miss any thing and also feel free to [open an issue](https://github.com/voletiswaroop/mind-guessing-game/issues) or fork and create a pull request.
 Collaborators are also welcome - please send an email to swaroop.voleti@gmail.com.

 ## License